 As an artist, I have found math concepts connected to art are what have not only improve my art but also given me a love of math.
 Perspective, ratio, angle, line, balance, graphing are just a few of the obvious.
 An example would be to visit a farm or gardens, which consist of rows.
-This could be a single discover day or make it a multi-day/summer project.
+This could be a single discovery day or make it a multi-day/summer project.
 While there, pause and observe what you see and know.
 Gather clues.
 What size are the plants right in front of you?
 How about 20 feet away?
 They look smaller, but are they?
 Is there a point where all the rows seem to come together and become one or vanish?
 See if you can find the natural horizon line.
-Really, look at what color(s) are there.
-One of my favorite arts instructors always said, “Trees are not just green!!” … and it is true.
+Really look at what color(s) are there.
+One of my favorite arts instructors always said, “Trees are not just green!!” … and it is true!
 What actual colors are in the sky?
 Enjoy some time taking photos from different angles.

 You will find additional ideas for math art, game and apps in Scottie Altland’s blog post Outdoor Summer Math Games & Apps.

 The most important thing is to enjoy your time together this summer.
 As all grandmothers will tell you, the time passes.